Droppers/HexEditorControl/README.md

 **Disadvantages**
  - Having to include a 8MB native library: `libskiasharp.dll`.
  - No easy way to do GPU acceleration, it requires an OpenGL context, which in turn requires a native library such as `OpenTK.dll`.
  - ClearType text drawn with SkiaSharp does not "feel" like rendered text belonging to Windows UI frameworks compared to, say, GDI and Direct2D.
+The letters appear to be too thin and not crisp.

 ### WriteableBitmap